Reading Is Hard - Understanding the Bases of Literacy

 Using the Literacy Processing Triangle along with the Five Essential Components of Reading identified by the National Reading Panel, intervention programs should target:

-Reading Fluency – The ability to improve rapid recognition at the sound, word, sentence, and passage level.
+The ability to improve rapid recognition at the sound, word, sentence, and passage level.
 This correlates to the entire perimeter of the triangle connecting as quickly as possible.
 This is IMPORTANT, remember that it's the ENTIRE perimeter of the triangle - connecting sounds to symbols to meaning.
 To often we focus on reading fluency only connecting sounds to symbols measuring only things like Correct Words Per Minute.
-More on this topic to come!
+Click here to read our blog about Correct Words Per Minute.

 So what we see if that all of these components of effective reading instruction come back to understanding the triangle of literacy processes or the three bases of literacy.
 Effective reading instruction has to teach specific skills to create the bases or foundations of the triangle but also must include skills that connect the bases to each other.